syncfusion-content/maui-docs/MAUI/Shimmer/getting-started.md

 # Getting started of .NET MAUI Shimmer

 This section explains how to add the [.NET MAUI Shimmer](https://www.syncfusion.com/maui-controls/maui-shimmer) control.
-Follow the steps below to add a basic shimmer to your project.
+Follow the steps below to add a .NET MAUI Shimmer control to your project.

 To get start quickly with our .NET MAUI Shimmer, you can check the below video.